Skip to main content

 • Savings are smaller than for Manhattan or Bronx LLCs, so weigh convenience vs. cost

-If you already filed with a Staten Island address, you can file a Certificate of Change (DOS-1359-f, $30 fee) to update your LLC's county to another county.
-This allows you to publish in that cheaper county instead.
+If you already filed with a Staten Island address, you can file a Certificate of Change (DOS-1359-f, $30 fee) with the NY Department of State to update your LLC's county before starting publication.

 What Doesn't Work

-Choosing your own newspapers: You cannot select newspapers—only the County Clerk can designate them.
+• Choosing your own newspapers — Only the County Clerk can designate them

 How much does Staten Island LLC publication really cost?

-Most Staten Island LLCs pay between $625 and $1,000 total, including the $50 state filing fee.
+Most Staten Island LLCs pay $950-$1,250+ total, including the $50 state filing fee.
 Your exact cost depends on which newspapers the Richmond County Clerk assigns and the length of your publication notice.

 Why is Staten Island cheaper than other NYC boroughs?